Computer Vision and Image Analysis PG (8890.3)

 Extensions & Late submissions

 Assessment submissions will be electronic through the Unit Website interface on UC Learn.
-For the Computer Vision Concepts Implementation assessment, students need to submit the their programming code and any additional files, such as images etc. to UC Learn.
+For the Computer Vision Concepts Implementation assessment, students need to submit their programming code and any additional files, such as images etc. if required, to UC Learn.
 For the Student Colloquium Research Paper Presentation assessment, students need to submit all documents (presentation file(s) and research paper) that form part of their presentation to UC Learn.

-Assessent submissions will be assessed for addressing the specific requirements of each assessment task, as stated in the assessment descriptions, as well as for employing good software engineering principles.
+Assessent submissions will be assessed for addressing the specific requirements of each assessment task, as stated in the assessment task descriptions, as well as for employing good software engineering principles.
 Assessment submissions will receive a numerical mark, which together in their entirety with the other assessment items define a student's final grade as outlined in this section.